 Whatever your schedule is, stick to it.
 My goal this week was to set a reminder on my phone to remind me to post on Facebook three times a week…

-Also respond to every message within 24 hours, Facebook wants to see you are fast to respond to users and using the platform.
+Also, respond to every message within 24 hours, Facebook wants to see you are fast to respond to users and are using the platform regularly.
 Make sure you comment on every comment and do it quickly.

 5. Use organic content